 General data on the Padis Plateau.
 Wherever we come from in Padis, we can see the waves of the plateau, due to the many sinkholes of different dimensions.

-The fact that some of these sinkholes nestle lakes and that there is no breeze because of the closed basin favours the formation of a special climatic phenomenon – the Padis fog.
+The fact that some of these sinkholes nestle lakes and that there is no breeze because of the closed basin favor the formation of a special climatic phenomenon – the Padis fog.

-In the evening, when the air gets colder, the warm air accumulated over daytime lifts, being lighter.
+In the evening, when the air gets colder, the warm air accumulated over daytime lifts it get’s upper, being lighter.
 When meeting the cold air there is a condensation that will produce a thick fog.
 Having no place to fade away, the fog will crawl along over the earth giving the landscape a fantastic aspect.
 At the same time, the lack of scattering of the cold air in the valleys determines a thermal stratification.

 The temperature rises along with the height, a phenomenon observed by vegetation inversion: first the coniferous forests and then the deciduous forest.